See Last Minute Notes for all subjects all subjects here.

 Types of Operating System (OS):

-Time sharing systems require interaction with the user to instruct the OS to perform various tasks.
+- Time Sharing OS – Time-sharing systems require interaction with the user to instruct the OS to perform various tasks.
 The OS responds with an output.
 The instructions are usually given through an input device like the keyboard.

-Real Time OS are usually built for dedicated systems to accomplish a specific set of tasks within deadlines.
+- Real Time OS – Real-Time OS are usually built for dedicated systems to accomplish a specific set of tasks within deadlines.

-A thread is a light weight process and forms the basic unit of CPU utilization.
+Threads: A thread is a lightweight process and forms the basic unit of CPU utilization.
 A process can perform more than one task at the same time by including multiple threads.